sammi-turner/OCaml-Examples/README.md

 ## Function Generation With LLMs

-I have had the best results with prompts using the following Chat-GPT4 template
+I have had good results with prompts using the following Chat-GPT4 template

 ```
 "Write a [name] function in OCaml that takes [name the parameters and their types]